 instructs the Director of the Telecommunication Development Bureau

-1 to continue working closely with ITU-D Sector Members for their participation in successful implementation of the Hyderabad Action Plan;
+1 to continue working closely with ITU-D Sector Members and Academia Members for their participation in successful implementation of the Dubai Action Plan;

-2 to address, as appropriate, in the programmes, activities and projects, issues of interest to Sector Members;
+2 to address, as appropriate, in the programmes, activities and projects, issues of interest to Sector Members and Academia Members;

-3 to facilitate communications between Member States and Sector Members on issues which contribute to an enabling environment for investment, particularly in developing countries;
+3 to facilitate communications between Member States, and Sector Members on issues which contribute to an enabling environment for investment, particularly in developing countries;

-4 to continue to organize GILF, possibly back-to-back with the Global Symposium for Regulators (GSR), open to the entire ITU membership, in order to foster exchange of information between Member States, Sector Members and regulators, and taking into account other events organized by ITU, in particular ITU TELECOM events;
+4 to continue to organize meetings for high-level industry executives, e.g. chief regulatory officers (CRO) meetings, possibly back-to-back with the Global Symposium for Regulators (GSR), , in order to foster exchange of information and to assist in identifying and coordinating development priorities; ;

-5 to organize, at the regional level, Sector Member meetings to stimulate dialogue between Member States and Sector Members and address issues of common interest;
+5

-6 to further deploy and strengthen the ITU-D Sector Members' portal in order to help exchange and disseminate information about Sector Members,
+6 to further deploy and strengthen the ITU-D Sector Members' and Academia Members´portal in order to help exchange and disseminate information for all ITU Members,

-encourages Member States and Sector Members of the ITU Telecommunication Development Sector
+encourages Member States, Sector Members and Academia Members of the ITU Telecommunication Development Sector

 1 to participate together and actively in the work of TDAG, to submit contributions, in particular regarding private-sector issues to be discussed, and to provide relevant guidance for the Director of BDT;

-2 to participate actively at the appropriate level in all initiatives of ITU-D relevant to private sector interests and in particular to encourage active participation in GILF;
+2 to participate actively at the appropriate level in all initiatives of ITU-D ;

 3 to identify means of enhancing cooperation and arrangements between the private and public sectors in all countries, working closely with BDT.